 Also, make sure to keep the lid on at all times; otherwise, a lot of liquid will evaporate.

 Prepare the orange by thoroughly washing it under hot running water.
 If you bought a non-organic orange, it’s most likely also covered in wax.
 Since you are going to use the skin of the orange, you have to wash it very well and possibly scrab it to remove as much wax as possible.

 Zest the orange using a microplane zester.
 Make sure to avoid any of the white pith because it can make your hot apple cider bitter.

 Once you are done zesting the orange, press out the orange juice.

-Step 4.
 After one hour of cooking, open the lid and slightly mash the apples with a potato masher.
-No need to make apple puree, just make sure that the apples are slightly broken apart.
+No need to make apple puree.
+Just make sure that the apples are slightly broken apart.

-Add the orange juice and zest.
-Bring the apple cider to the boil.
-Reduce heat, cover and continue simmering for one more hour.
+Add the orange juice and orange zest.
+Bring the apple cider to a boil.
+Reduce heat, cover, and continue simmering for one more hour.

 You can leave it either until it’s cool enough to handle or until it’s completely cold.
 You can even leave it overnight.

-Step 6.
-Although it takes about 2 hours to cook the hot apple cider from scratch, it’s mostly hands off.
+Although it takes about 2 hours to cook the hot apple cider from scratch, it’s mostly hands-off.
 The cider will slowly simmer in the background while you are doing other things.
 Straining the cider, on the other hand, might become a bit messy and time-consuming.